-How can we help?
+How we help:

-your old furniture
+your unwanted furniture

 Remanufacturing is a quality-controlled engineering process that takes the durable elements of an office furniture item (such as steel frames), checks and refurbishes them, and then rebuilds the item around them.

 The result looks and performs as new, but at a significant saving, both economically and environmentally.